johnviolano/valheim-runner/README.md

 ## Dependencies
 - `steamcmd`
-- user named `steam`
-- `/home/steam/` owned by steam user
 - `steam-run`

-Intended to be run from a systemd user service under the `steam` user.
+Intended to be run from a systemd service as a non-root user.
+Write access to the working directory and a home directory are required.

+An example of a NixOS configuration running this can be found [here](https://github.com/johnviolano/nixos-system/blob/main/valheim-service.nix).